Seirdy/seirdy.one/content/posts/website-best-practices.md

 * Concisely summarize the image content the best you can, without repeating the surrounding content.

-* Images should usually have alt-text under 100 char&shy;acters, excluding punctuation.[^13] Save longer descriptions for a caption or <code>aria-<wbr />des&shy;cribedby</code>.
+* Images should usually have alt-text under 100 ch.[^13] Save longer descriptions for a caption or <code>aria-<wbr />describedby</code>.
 Exceptions exist.

-* Don't include significant information that isn't present in the image; I'll cover how to handle supple&shy;mentary information in the next subsections.
+* Don't include significant information that isn't present in the image; I'll cover how to handle supplementary information in the next subsections.

 The <abbr title="Web Accessibility Initiative">WAI</abbr> provides some guidelines in <cite>[An `alt` Decision Tree](https://www.w3.org/WAI/tutorials/images/decision-tree/)</cite>.
 It's a little lacking in nuance, but makes for a good starting point.
 Remember that guidelines and "good practices" always have exceptions.